 Did you know: only 1 in 500 toddlers has severe difficulties with speech and language development

 Verbalise what you are doing.
 “Look, I’m picking up the toys.”
 If he gestures to his bottle say, ” Do you want a drink?”
 This will help model the desired language and your child will begin to realise the connection between what you are saying and the action he is making.

 Listen to him

 Your child needs to know you are listening when he speaks.
 Look interested and try to match his expression with yours.

 Did you know: toddler girls generally process and use language more easily than boys.
 They also tend to start talking earlier.

 Read, read and read some more

-Watching you read and listening to stories will help increase interest in language.
+Watching you read and listening to stories will help increase their interest in language.
 Children often associate stories with special times with their parents.
 Remember that books are invaluable in helping your child to hear spoken language and the pictures help her to understand the meaning.
-My toddler often uses words she has heard in stories and because we read the same books over and over again, she is able to assimilate them more accurately into her own speech.
+My toddler often uses words she has heard in stories and because we read the same books over and over again, she can assimilate them more accurately into her own speech.